r-grandorder/tri-hermes/src/Events/JP/gudaguda8.md

 Not only is his energy increasing rapidly, but so is his actual size.
 This is the proper effects of the castle's amplification.
 Now Ujizane has surpassed his father, and become the Supreme Leader on the Kaido.

-[Battle against <Supreme Leader on the Kaido, "Ujizane">, battle ends after 2 break bars]
+[Battle against Supreme Leader on the Kaido, "Ujizane", battle ends after 2 break bars]

 **--- Arrow 2 ---**